Cleopa Kilonzo Mailu

 Cleopa Kilonzo Mailu (born c.
 1956) is a Kenyan politician.
 He served as the Kenyan Minister of Health.

-Early life
+Education

-Cleopa Kilonzo Mailu was born circa 1956.
-He attended schools in Kyulu and Kangundo until he went to Friends School Kamusinga.
-He graduated from the University of Nairobi and earned a master's degree in medical genetics from the University of Glasgow.
+Cleopa Kilonzo Mailu attended schools in Kyulu and Kangundo and later went to Friends School Kamusinga.
+He graduated from the University of Nairobi with a bachelor of medicine and bachelor of surgery (MBChB) in 1984.
+He proceeded with his studies and earned a master's degree in medical genetics from the University of Glasgow in 1989.